att/Distributed-Dictionary-Learning/README.md

 Each file is 30 - 140 lines of python

-* cloudksvd_syntheticdata_main.py

-companion code to CISS 2017 paper; start here for cloud K-SVD

-* cloudnnksvd_syntheticdata_main.

-start here for cloud NN-K-SVD

-* generategraph.py
+* cloudksvd_syntheticdata_main.py and cloudnnksvd_syntheticdata_main.py - examples of the usage for the distributed algorithms using synthetic data

-generate random network graph, function gengraph, used with synthetic data routines
+* generategraph.py - generates random network graph, function gengraph, used with synthetic data routines

-* distributeddictionarylearning.py

-defines fucntions cloud_ksvd and cloud_nnksvd
+* distributeddictionarylearning.py - the implementation of cloud_ksvd and cloud_nnksvd
-includes in arguments the network graph

-* dictionaryupdate.py

-functions 12_update_dict, update the dictionary for K-SVD nn12_update_dict, update the dictionary for NN-KSVD
+* dictionaryupdate.py - function 12_update_dict for updating the dictionary in K-SVD; nn12_update_dict for updating the dictionary in NN-KSVD

-* centralizeddictionarylearning.py

-functions dict_learning_ksvd, dict_learning_nnksvd
+* centralizeddictionarylearning.py - functions dict_learning_ksvd, dict_learning_nnksvd

-* distributedpowermethod.py

-function distri_powermethod for power method across network graph
+* distributedpowermethod.py - function distri_powermethod for distributed power method across network graph

-* sparsecoding.py

-functions omp and sparse_encode_omp for orthogonal matching pursuit, and nnmp and sparse_encode_nnmp for nonnegative matching pursuit
+* sparsecoding.py - functions omp and sparse_encode_omp for orthogonal matching pursuit, and nnmp and sparse_encode_nnmp for nonnegative matching pursuit

-* breathfirstsearch.py

-function bfs to determine paths through the network from the adjacency matrix of the network, the starting node, and the destination node;
-function find_paths given the spanning tree output from bfs
+* breathfirstsearch.py - function bfs to determine paths through the network from the adjacency matrix of the network, the starting node, and the destination node; function find_paths gives the spanning tree output from bfs